xdv-staging/ripple-lib/docs/VAULTCLIENT.md

 Run `npm test` to test the high-level behavior specs

-  Ripple Txt
+  Divvy Txt
-    ✓ should get the content of a ripple.txt file from a given domain ✓ should get currencies from a ripple.txt file for a given domain ✓ should get the domain from a given url
+    ✓ should get the content of a divvy.txt file from a given domain ✓ should get currencies from a divvy.txt file for a given domain ✓ should get the domain from a given url

   AuthInfo